Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Cloud_1/Week 6/AWS 5/AWS 13.md

 ## Key terminology
 ### Elastic Beanstalk=
 A service that deploys, manages and scales web apps and services for you.
-Using manage containers to support programming language environments on familar servers.(This SaaS is free of charge only the connected resources have costs.)
+Using manage containers to support programming language environments on familar servers.(This PaaS is free of charge; only the connected resources have costs.)

 Elastic beanstalk leverages familar AWS services:

 - EC2
 - S3